peburrows/mongo_db_logger/README.md

 map.add_mongo_logger_resources!
 </code></pre>

+With that you can then visit "/mongo" to view log entries (latest first).
+You can add parameters like "page=3" to page through to older entries, or "count=30" to change the number of log entries per page.

 And now, for a couple quick examples on getting ahold of this log data… First, here’s how to get a handle on the MongoDB from within a Rails console: